 In 1928, Pollard organized and coached an all-African American professional football team called the Chicago Black Hawks.
 The team played against white teams around Chicago but experienced most of their success by scheduling exhibition games against teams on the West Coast during the winter months.

 In 1937, Fritz Pollard retired from pro football and pursued a career in business.
-Pollard died in 1986.
+Pollard, a member of Alpha Phi Alpha Fraternity, died in 1986.
 Three years later, the National Football League hired its second black head coach, Arthur “Art” Shell of the Oakland (California) Raiders.